klen/python-scss/docs/index.rst

 Features
 --------
 Currently it implements @mixin, @include, @if, @for.
+All sass function supported.
-From sass function ready only 'enumerate', color sass function be done in future, but now supported color lighten operation ex: color: #456 + 10% For @import support with python-scss you may use zeta-library_ - my analog compass, with included js and css framework.
+For @import support with python-scss you may use zeta-library_ - my analog compass, with included js and css framework.
 Zeta-library support @import only by file path, ex: @import url(path/child.scss), but zeta support css, scss and js imports( require ), is solution for control all your static files ( css, scss, js )